 The other common mistake people make is comparing our portfolio to another over a short period of time.
 If, after six months, our portfolio has a lower return, they’ll often ask, “Why should I use you if your returns are worse?”

 Far too often, investors put too much weight on small sample, recent historical performance, choosing the investment with the highest investment return.
 How deceptive can this be?
-Our interactive tool below shows that this method leads to astonishingly high odds that they’ll underperform both in absolute and risk-adjusted terms in the future.

 How the Data Deceives

 You might not realize it, but when you look at historical returns, you’re doing a statistical analysis.
 Any set of historical returns comprises a sample of behavior over a certain period.
 Any inferences you make about what they tell you of the future should be balanced by placing them into context of how variable they are.
 And when you do that, two clear issues arise.

 The first is being “fooled by randomness,” a phrase coined by Nicholas Nassim Taleb, a risk analyst and statistician.
 When you choose the highest returning of two correlated investments using a small sample of historical data, the odds are incredibly high that you picked the wrong fund.
 The randomness of small samples overwhelms the truth.